Go style guide

 Web frameworks

-The first is that Go’s standard library is modern and powerful.
-If you just need simple HTTP routing and handling, the net/http package will probably meet your needs.
+Go’s standard library is modern and capable.
+For simple HTTP routing and handling, the net/http package will likely meet your needs.

 Channels